 For the 23rd day and for the 23rd alphabet W, I am sharing the Watermelon (Darboosani) Rasam recipe.
 We all know about pine apple rasam and this rasam is pretty much similar to the pine apple rasam and I am replacing it with watermelon.
 The key thing in this rasam is to adjust the quantity of rasam powder based on the sweetness of the watermelon.

-Vepampoo or Dried neem flowers are known for its health benefits.
+Vepampoo or Dried neem flowers are known for their health benefits.
 This is a very mild rasam and prepared similar to goddu rasam and tempered with dried neem leaves in the end.
 It is a mix between paruppu rasam and goddu rasam, this rasam uses cooked toor dal water instead of mashed toor dal itself.
 This is a mild soup and great a rice accompaniment too.

 Homemade Rasam podi prepared with Horsegram dal or Kollu in Tamil or Kulthi in Hindi.
 This rasam podi is used for preparing kollu rasam quickly without roasting and pressure cooking the horse gram.
 This can be prepared in a large quantity and stored as it has a longer shelf life.
 Kollu or Kaanam is one of the staple lentils used in the rural parts of TN but with its gaining popularity and because of its health benefits its penetrating everywhere.